The Leader in Clinical Conservative Therapy and Home-Based Conditioning, Surgical Recovery, and Illness/Injury Pet Rehabilitation Programs

-I am Deborah Carroll, “rehabdeb”, and I have a functional rehabilitation practice focused in veterinary medicine.
+I am Deborah Carroll, “rehabdeb”, and I have a functional recovery and rehabilitation practice focused in small and large animal veterinary medicine as well as with humans dealing with chronic disease and with athletes.

-I have over 35 years’ experience in animal and human sport science, exercise physiology, program design, and nutrition.
+I have over 40 years’ experience in animal and human sport science, exercise physiology, recovery program design, sport training and nutrition.

-Rehbdeb is a nickname that others tacked on me early in my career.
+Rehbdeb is a nickname that others tacked onto me early in my career.
 I don’t mind it, and it’s super easy to use as a website address.
 My original website address was the name of my business, Rehabilitation and Conditioning for Animals.
 People can more easily remember rehabdeb when directed to go to my site.
-I only changed the name of the site after so many people were already referring to me or my business by Rehabdeb.

 I often have to explain why I developed the term “functional rehabilitation” for my practice and why I don’t call it pet “physical therapy”.
 We cannot call pet rehabilitation “physical therapy” in veterinary rehab because the human therapy-oriented association, The American Physical Therapy Association, says we cannot.
 The way I approach solving body function problems and my broad experience in wellness and biological health seems best represented by the term “functional rehabilitation”.